FarmBot-Docs/farmbot-developers/v15/docs/message-broker.md

  * Building custom device control software.
  * Remotely debugging device issues in a browser.

-The best way to connect to the broker via WebSockets is with [FarmBot JS](../docs/farmbot-js.md) (easy).
+The best way to connect to the broker via WebSockets is with [FarmBotPy](../python/intro.md) or [FarmBotJS](../docs/farmbot-js.md) (easy).
 Some advanced users may prefer to directly connect via [MQTT.js](https://github.com/mqttjs/MQTT.js), though this is not appropriate for any use case other than debugging.

 ## MQTT